Shalabyelectronics/MoviesWebApp_with_Flask/README.md

 IMAGE_MOVIEDB_URL = "https://image.tmdb.org/t/p/w500"
 ```

-Before diving on our project we need to setup everythin we need after importing all nessarly classes and methods.
+Before diving on our project we need to setup everythin we need after importing all necessarily classes and methods.
 But Here I'm not going to explain each details for this project because our focuse will be on creating our Movies Database Model and how to use the Movie Database Api to fetch the movie data and save it to our database and display it as well.

 ## STEP 2 - CREATING OUR MOVIES MODEL